BioDesign-Automation-Consortium/iwbda-website/content/authors/hailey-gordon/_index.md

 ---
 # Display name
-title: Traci Haddock
+title: Hailey Gordon
 # Username (this should match the folder name)
 authors:
-- Traci Haddock
+- Hailey Gordon

 #Author Names (alternative spellings etc)
 names:
-- Traci Haddock
+- Hailey Gordon

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: General Chair, Co-Finance Chair
+role: Recruitment and Marketing Chair

 # Organizations/Affiliations
 organizations:
-- name: Asimov
+- name:
   url: ""

 #Order to show in compared to other authors when using people section
 #Use 1 for PI, 100 for Current Postdocs, 200 for current phds, 300 for current masters, 400 for current undergrads, 800 for alum postdocs, 810 for alum phds, 820 for alum masters, and 830 for alum undergrads, 900 for tools, 1000 for projects, 900 for tools, 1000 for projects
-weight: 1
+weight: 3

 #Utah or CU
 #university: CU